by Niklas Göransson

 – No, he says with some afterthought, I don’t think so.

-– Fuck off, Tyrant adds.
+– Fuck off, adds Tyrant.

 Alright, what was the most recent band you did like?

-– VENOM, the brothers reply in chorus.
+– VENOM, they both reply in unison.

 – It’s not as if I think all of them are shit, clarifies Hellbutcher.
 I suppose some bands are acceptable but I’d never listen to stuff like that at home.